-Boston-based saxophonist and composer, Hunter McKay, aims to bridges the gap between various styles such as rock, jazz, contemporary classical, and experimental music, with a clockwork-like approach to rhythm, serpentine harmonies, and a focus on improvisation.
+Boston-based saxophonist and composer, Hunter McKay, bridges the gap between various styles such as rock, jazz, contemporary classical, and experimental music, with a clockwork-like approach to rhythm, serpentine harmonies, and transportive improvisation.

-An aspiring professor, Hunter is employed as a teaching fellow at the New England Conservatory of Music where he is working toward his Doctor of Musical Arts degree.
-He earned his master’s at William Paterson University, and his bachelor’s from the University of Southern Maine.
+Hunter is a doctoral teaching fellow at the New England Conservatory of Music and professor of music theory at Fitchburg State University.
+He is currently finishing his DMA in jazz composition from the New England Conservatory.
+He earned his MM in jazz arranging at William Paterson University, and his BM in saxophone performance from the University of Southern Maine.